KM4YRI/pyFldigi/docs/appmonitor.rst

-appmonitor : Start and stop the FLDIGI application
+AppMonitor : Start and stop the FLDIGI application
 --------------------------------------------------

 .. automodule:: pyfldigi.appmonitor